games647/pwned-check/README.md

 Small application to scan exported passwords from your password storage against the offline hash database from [haveibeenpwned](https://haveibeenpwned.com) in order to verify if any passwords are exposed.
-It includes many performance features, making the scan very fast **without needing any intermediate conversion** of the original hash database file.
-Using that it would make it even faster (See [Index](#Index)).
+It includes many performance features, making the scan very fast **without needing any  index or intermediate conversion** of the original hash database file.
+Using that it would make it even faster (See [Index](#Index)) for multiple runs.

 This project is also intended for learning Rust (incl. parallelism with channel communication) and its ecosystem.
 Feedback appreciated.